Elderly woman lived with dead son for a week in Commonwealth flat

 Police do not suspect foul play, and investigations are ongoing.

-A woman who identified herself as the dead man's sister was present at the flat on Wednesday and said the family was still in shock.
+A woman who identified herself as the dead man's sister was at the flat yesterday and said the family was still in shock.

 Looking distraught, she requested privacy to grieve and declined further comment.

-A grassroots leader in the Buona Vista ward of Tanjong Pagar GRC, under which Block 85 falls, said community leaders in the ward had offered assistance to the family.
+A grassroots leader in the Buona Vista ward of Tanjong Pagar GRC, under which Block 85 falls, said that community leaders in the ward have offered assistance to the family.

-Mr Thomas Phun, chairman of the Buona Vista Citizens' Consultative Committee, added: "In our regular community engagements (such as weekly house visits and Meet-the-People sessions), we encourage our residents to look out for another, as well as to inform us if they know of anyone who may need assistance."
+Mr Thomas Phun, chairman of the Buona Vista Citizens' Consultative Committee, also said: "In our regular community engagements (such as weekly house visits and Meet-the-People Sessions), we encourage our residents to look out for one another, as well as to inform us if they know of anyone who may need assistance."

 - Additional reporting by Sabarna Manoharan